Kakamotobi/Learned/JS/Asynchronous/Async.md

   - Flow:
     - JS runs through script (synchronously).
     - When JS encounters a Web API function, it is passed on to the browser (asynchronous bit).
-      - "Hey browser, please remind me to put this code back into my call stack after 3s."
+      - "Hey browser, remind me to put this code back into my call stack after 3s."
     - In the meantime, JS continues to run through the script (synchronously).
     - Browser finishes the given task (placing and checking a timer).
       - "Hey JS, 3s are over.
 I'm leaving this code in the callback queue for you to take and put in your callstack asap."